Introduction to SSIS

 - No requirement for coding.
 The drag and drop technique is used for the creation of workflows

-- Minimal maintenance needed.
+- Minimal maintenance is needed.
 The packages are automated and run on the scheduled job

 - SQL Server and Visual Studio are tightly integrated through this platform